pickyourtrail_logo

 City Tours & Unique Transport

 Exploring Tokyo by foot can be exhausting for people who don’t hit the treadmills since the city has various major attractions.
 One of the best things to do in Tokyo is grab a spot on the Tokyo Sky Hop Bus or Hato Bus and spot iconic landmarks.
-To add thrill to the experience, go-karting through Shibuya and Akihabara or a bicycle tour through historic neighborhoods like Yanaka and Odaiba lets you race through the city’s bustling streets in an exhilarating way.
+To add thrill to the experience, go-karting through Shibuya and Akihabara or a bicycle tour through historic neighbourhoods like Yanaka and Odaiba lets you race through the city’s bustling streets in an exhilarating way.
 For a scenic and peaceful view, it is suggested to take a Sumida River Cruise or enjoy a Yakatabune dinner cruise with breathtaking city skyline views.
+Japan transportation options also make it easier for travellers to explore Tokyo comfortably while covering multiple attractions.

 2.